jbean96/Mutation-Testing-Visualization/README.md

 arguments which are as follows:

 - `input_directory`, the input directory containing the `.json` files to generate the HTML report out of
-    - In the top level of the directory there must be an `index.json` file accompanied by a `mutants/` folder containing `.json` files for each of the mutants
+    - In the top level of the directory there must be `index.json` and `input_paths.json` files accompanied by a `mutants/` folder containing `.json` files for each of the mutants
-        - This may change soon given that `index.json` contains all of the mutant objects already
 - `output_directory`, the directory to write the generated `.html` files to
-    - Will have the same structure as the input directory, a top level `index.html` file accompanies by a `mutants` folder containing a `.html` file for each of the generated mutants
+    - Will have a similar structure to the input directory, top level `index.html` and `original_code.html` files accompanied by a `mutants` folder containing a `.html` file for each of the generated mutants

-The input `.json` files must have a specific input format, see [below](#JSON_Structure)
+The input `.json` files must have a specific input format, see [below](#json-structure)

 ## Examples